-- 1. Remove air cleaner cover and disconnect spark plug lead. - 2.
-Unlock chain brake and loosen sprocket guard nuts (A).
+- 1. Release the cylinder cover thumbscrew, and remove the cylinder cover.
+Remove spark plug lead. - 2.
+Unlock chain brake and loosen sprocket guard nuts.

-Hold the bar nose up, and turn the adjuster toward (+) until chain contacts underside of the bar.
+Hold the bar nose up, and turn the adjuster screw (A) clockwise until chain contacts underside of the bar.